romesh-jaya/movie-store-backend-nodejs/README.md

 Github integration with heroku wasn't working as expected.
 Use this command to push and build to the heroku git repo: git push heroku master

+## Stripe related info

+Make sure to add the webhook endpoint to the stripe dashboard, as per the instructions in https://stripe.com/docs/webhooks/go-live.
+E.g. endpoint can be of the format: https://movie-shop-backend-nodejs.herokuapp.com/api/server/stripe/webhook

 ## Available Scripts

 In the project directory, you can run: